 3. High employee referral rates

 By branding your company and posting your job openings on your Facebook Business page, you’re making it extremely easy for team members to share these posts.
-Building a strong company culture and employer brands increases the likelihood of your employees wanting to re-share your company’s posts.
+Building a strong company culture and employer brands increases the likelihood of your employees wanting to re-share your company’s posts and use referral marketing for hiring.

 Also, every time you tag a team member in a post or a photo, all of this person’s friends will also see your post.
 So, even if your employees won’t share your company posts with their friends, just tagging them in a post already means your job post is reaching a wider audience.